 It’s Heat & Menthol To The Rescue

 Now, beyond just using a steam vaporizer to release steam in the room, you can also use them along with some DIY concoctions that can help calm those coughs even more.
-Most of these concoctions include the use of menthol or camphor essential oil which help to open the sinuses or at least make you feel like you can breathe better, but you can always go with a synergy blend of oils that’s specific to breathing better.
+Most of these concoctions include the use of menthol or camphor essential oil which helps to open the sinuses or at least make you feel like you can breathe better, but you can always go with a synergy blend of oils that’s specific to breathing better.
 This is the one I have, but doTERRA and Young Living also have really great options too.
 Because menthol essential oils are not recommended for children under 6 years old, Plant Therapy has a great KidSafe Sniffle Stopper blend that works well too for kids under 6.

 One option you have to boost your vaporizer’s effects on congestion and coughs is if you get a vaporizer that has a place for menthol sticks to be inserted, you can either buy them or better yet, make them yourself.
 You also have the option of putting essential oils in the medicine cup that comes on most vaporizers so that the steam picks up the oils as it comes out and distributes them in the air.
 Some vaporizers even work when you put the essential oils straight in the water.
 The only caution with putting your oils in the water is that essential oils tend to damage plastics so it could damage your vaporizer over a period of time.
 I’d only do that when using the cheaper versions.

 Stay tuned to upcoming posts because I’ll be sharing how to make DIY menthol pads soon.
 Subscribe to the blog posts below so you don’t miss it!!